wvolkers/Ai-FindMyPhoto/README.md

 ## Background

 <b>This is a working demo.</b> You should be able to make it run with minor effort.
 It is based on PyTorch, DeepFace and other freely available libraries.
 It uses a number of example photo's that are downloaded while preparing the demo.
-A number of "known faces" are included in this project.
+A number of "known persons" that fit these example photos are included in this project.

 ## How is it used?